 Abbie trained as a systems biologist during her PhD at Harvard, and her early work focused on characterizing a set of noncoding mammalian genes.
-She is now working as a Schmidt Science Fellow under David Page at the Whitehead Institute in Cambridge, Massachusetts, exploring the molecular differences between the sexes.
-Specifically, she is interested in the contribution of different sex chromosome complements to transcriptional events occurring in the very earliest stages of human embryonic development, before sex hormones begin to have an influence.
+As a Schmidt Science Fellow under David Page at the Whitehead Institute in Cambridge, Massachusetts, Abbie explored the molecular differences between the sexes.
+Specifically, Abbie is interested in the contribution of different sex chromosome complements to transcriptional events occurring in the very earliest stages of human embryonic development, before sex hormones begin to have an influence.

 Abbie is passionate about the importance of communicating science and engaging with the public around their hopes, concerns, and aspirations with regard to the application and future of scientific progress.
 Having grown up in a religious community in rural Pennsylvania, she recognizes the power of genuine dialogue about the benefits and implications of technology.